amshala-teja/90_days_coding_challenge/Day 1/README.md

  - If the current element nums[i] is different from the previous element nums[i - 1], it is a unique element.
  - Place this unique element at position j.
  - Move j forward to prepare for the next unique element.

+# LC 27
+ - This solution uses the two-pointer technique:
+ - One pointer i traverses the entire array.
+ - The other pointer j keeps track of where the next valid (non-val) element should be placed
+ - remaning is simalar to the aboce LC 26